-In addition to which are also the cameos.
-For example, Natsume Sōseki, Japan’s greatest modern day writer, has extensive interactions with Ryōma.
+In addition to which are the cameos.
+For example, Natsume Sōseki, Japan’s greatest modern-era writer, has extensive interactions with Ryōma.
 Commodore Perry himself makes a comical appearance in the middle chapters.
 Even Tom Cruise reprises his Last Samurai role, sort of, in an extended substory.

 By the way, Sōseki’s substory led to me (finally) reading Kokoro.
 See?
 Video games can encourage reading too!

 Mibu is one of the main districts of Ryū ga Gotoku Ishin!, accessible from the western end of the Shijō stretch and the location of the Shinsengumi HQ.

 When I visited Kyoto in November 2018, the neighbourhood was naturally high on my list of must-sees.
 Specifically, I wanted to check out Mibudera (壬生寺) and the Yagi Residence (八木邸), both of which are key Shinsengumi historical sites.

 Confession time.
 In short, I didn’t enjoy my afternoon trip as I made a huge mistake.
 (Which you must avoid if you are visiting these sites in the afternoon)